TheMysticSword/MysticsItems/README.md

 ![GIF preview of some of the item models](https://i.imgur.com/8OOURv4.gif)
 ![Table with the info about all the items in the mod](https://i.imgur.com/iLoWO2n.png)

-### Important notes
-#### Manual installation
-Extract all files from the downloaded archive into a new folder called "TheMysticSword-MysticsItems" in the plugins folder.
-#### Multiplayer
-Make sure that your config matches with the configs of other players in the lobby.

 ### Discussion & feedback
 Please visit the [Discussion Board on itch.io](https://themysticsword.itch.io/ror2-mystics-items/community)!